-The Authority's net position reflects its investment in capital assets (such as land, buildings, furniture and equipment) less accumulated depreciation and related outstanding debt used to acquire those assets.
-These assets provide on-going services to the state colleges and consequently they are not available to be used to liquidate liabilities.
+The Authority's net position reflects its investment in capital assets, including land, buildings, furniture and equipment, less accumulated depreciation and related outstanding debt used to acquire those assets.
+These assets provide on-going services to the state universities and consequently they are generally not available to be used to liquidate liabilities.
 In fiscal year 2002, the Authority began depreciating its capital assets in accordance with GASB Statements 34 and 35.
 At that time, the initial accumulated depreciation of \$81.45 million represented the depreciation on its capital assets dating back to 1963.
 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets in accordance with guidelines established by the Commonwealth.
+The Authority's net position is as follows: